Search

 Back to top

 Unlawful interference is not directly defined in the TDG Act or Regulations.
-However, dictionaries define “unlawful” as illegal or not morally right or conventional.
+However, the Transport Canada’s guide for incident reporting defines “unlawful interference” situation or incident where there is criminal intent or mischief to do harm to dangerous goods transportation activities that or could potentially impact public safety or national security.
 Examples of interferences with dangerous goods that may be considered unlawful include:

 • The dangerous good in a container do not match the safety marks displayed on it.
 For example, filling propane cylinders with ammonia which is used to make illegal drugs.
 In this situation, the cylinder will bear safety marks for propane instead for ammonia.